abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 ![vncviewer-blackscreen](img/vncviewer-blackscreen.png)

-Keep this VNC Client running, we will use this display show application.
+Keep this VNC Client running, we will use this display to show our applications later.

 ## Install an x11 application as a docker application